 What is a Corporate Inversion?

-An Editorial by Stan Rose, Director, Tax Practice
+An Editorial by Stan Rose, Managing Director, Tax Practice

 A corporate inversion sounds a lot like a sadistic exercise prescribed by a personal trainer.
 But in the tax context, the phrase is getting a lot of press lately, and many do not know what it means.
 It also is inadequately explained (if not entirely misrepresented) routinely by the press.
 Here’s a primer.